OPINIONS, NOT MY REALITY

 The adjectives we use to represent ourselves reflect the way we see the world.
 This means that if you define yourself as "incapable", then for you, others will be, as you judge yourself internally, a bunch of "inept".
 But if, on the other hand, you use the adjective "talented" to describe who you are, you will probably begin to see talent in other people.
 So, respecting your religious belief or not, I share with you a powerful phrase I found in the gospel of Matthew 12:34, "...out of the abundance of the heart his mouth speaks.”

 The freedom to express ourselves ends when the self-esteem of others begins.
-It is not "humane" to spew hateful expressions towards your fellow man, that is just another disguise for violence.
+It is not "humane" to spew expressions of hatred towards others, for this is just another disguise for violence.
 And remember, such rudeness begins with yourself, if you self-harm, you will not offer the world one more joy, but you will inflict one more wound.
 However, if in spite of having a loving vision of yourself and your environment, you still feel abused… Keep your fragrance in spite of the stench!
 Never give up your own beauty for the offensive interpretations of those around you.

 I dedicate this little tale to those who feel burdened by the cruelty of others: